 Crush CLI Integration with Dual API Support¶

 Crush CLI is a modern terminal AI assistant by Charmbracelet that natively supports both OpenAI and Anthropic APIs.
-Connect it to Olla to use local LLM infrastructure with seamless provider switching—no cloud API costs.
+Connect it to Olla to use local LLM infrastructure with seamless provider switching and no cloud API costs.

 {